sedol1339/files/abstracts.md

     - This research is based on a mean field theory and dynamical isometry (https://arxiv.org/abs/1312.6120)

 Xing, C., Arpit, D., Tsirigotis, C., & Bengio, Y. (2018).
 A Walk with SGD. arXiv, 1802.08770.
 Retrieved from https://arxiv.org/abs/1802.08770v4

+    - We show the qualitatively different roles of LR and batch-size in DNN optimization and generalization
+    - We find that the loss interpolation between parameters before and after each training iteration’s update is roughly convex with a minimum (valley floor) in between for most of the training
+    - This means that SGD moves in valley like regions "bouncing between walls at a height"
+    - While a large LR maintains a large height from the valley floor, a small batch size injects noise facilitating exploration; this mechanism is crucial for generalization

 Yuille, A. L., & Liu, C. (2018).
 Deep Nets: What have they ever done for Vision? arXiv, 1805.04025.
 Retrieved from https://arxiv.org/abs/1805.04025v4